-- (a) An employee who is required to work more than: - (i) six consecutive days if a day work employee; or - (ii) six consecutive shifts if a shiftwork employee, without a clear interval from work of 36 hours after the sixth day or shift, must be paid double time for all work performed after the sixth day or shift until the employee has had a clear interval of 36 hours.
-If an employee is stood off for any period during the ordinary working week in order to allow a 36 hour break there will be no reduction in their weekly wage.

-(b) Despite clause 25.8(a) an employer and the majority of employees in the workplace or a section or sections of the workplace, may agree to a break of 10 hours.
-If agreement is reached, an employee may not work more than 13 consecutive days without a minimum break of 36 hours before the employees next day's work or shift.
-Agreement under this clause must be

-- recorded in the time and wages book.
-This is not subject to clause 5-Facilitative provisions. - (c) An employer will not insist on the employee working where the employee discloses that the employee is not free to work and discloses a good reason for the inability to work. - (d) The provisions of clause 25.7(a) will not apply where an agreement has been reached pursuant to clauses 21.2(c)(ii) to introduce a seven day shift operation.
+- (a) An employee who is required to work more than six consecutive days if a day work employee, or six consecutive shifts if a shiftwork employee, without a clear interval from work of 36 hours after the sixth day or shift, must be paid double time for all work performed after the sixth day or shift until the employee has had such clear interval of 36 hours.
+If an employee is stood off for any period during the ordinary working week in order to allow a 36 hour break there will be no reduction in their weekly wage. - (b) Notwithstanding clause 24.8(a) an employer and the majority of employees in the workplace or a section or sections of the workplace, may agree to a break of 10 hours.
+Where this agreement is made an employee may not work more than 13 consecutive days without a minimum break of 36 hours before the employees next day's work or shift.
+Such an agreement must be recorded in the time and wages book.
+This is not subject to clause 5-Facilitative provisions - (c) An employer will not insist on the employee working where the employee discloses that the employee is not free to work and discloses a good reason for the inability to work. - (d) The provisions of clause 24.8 will not apply where an agreement has been reached pursuant to clauses 20.3(e)(ii), 20.4(c)(ii) and 20.5(e)(ii) to introduce a seven day shift operation.

-25.9 Time off instead of payment for overtime
+24.9 Time off instead of payment for overtime